VARFynn/Coding_Hub/Travel_Distance_Tracker/readme.md

 # Travel Tracker

 A Python tool to track and visualize your travels using various modes of transportation.
+Currently it only tracks air distance, which includes all in-between stops.
+An exact tracking of rails, airplane or train type and similar will follow if possible.
+I will also add a visualization tool for your history -- so you can already start tracking.

 ## Features